LilianMShen/cs225-fa20/README.md

 - - - -
 ## Breadth First Search (BFS)
 ### Files: BFS.h/cpp
+Create a BFS object using either the constructor that takes a vector of vertices and a starting point or the constructor that takes a vector of vertices, a starting point, and a vector of edges.
+One acn add edges using ***addEdge*** and inputting either two vertices or an Edge.
+You can then either use ***nextVertex*** if you want to traverse one vertex at a time, or you could run ***start*** to run the full aglorithm.
 - - - -
 ## Dijkstra's Implementation
 ### Files: dijkstras.h/cpp